reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-II.md

 ```

 ### Stage 0: The Before and After
-The scope is managed by a `TRACE_CPUPROFILER_EVENT_SCOPE` macro, which is a macro that is used to profile CPU events.
-It's a very useful tool to measure the performance of the code, especially when you are dealing with a large codebase.
-After a few checks, a `FScopedSlowTask` is created, it can create a progress bar that is shown to the user during the compilation process to avoid the user from thinking the application is frozen.
+The scope is managed by the `TRACE_CPUPROFILER_EVENT_SCOPE` macro, which is used to profile CPU events.
+This is an invaluable tool for measuring the performance of code, especially in large codebases.
+After performing some checks, a `FScopedSlowTask` is created.
+This task is responsible for showing a progress bar to the user during the compilation process, preventing them from thinking the application has frozen.

-After all the works, it logs the time spent on compiling and reinstancing, and then reset the time counter.
+Once the process is complete, it logs the time spent on compiling and reinstancing, then resets the timer.
 Sweet.

 ```cpp
 void FBlueprintCompilationManagerImpl::FlushCompilationQueueImpl(bool bSuppressBroadcastCompiled, TArray<UBlueprint*>* BlueprintsCompiled, TArray<UBlueprint*>* BlueprintsCompiledOrSkeletonCompiled, FUObjectSerializeContext* InLoadContext, TMap<UClass*, TMap<UObject*, UObject*>>* OldToNewTemplates /* = nullptr*/)